Shopify/cli/.changeset/pretty-olives-promise.md

 '@shopify/cli': minor
 ---

 Default to Typescript implementation for theme commands.
-Legacy implementation is stil available via the `--stable` flag.
+Legacy implementation is stil available via the `--legacy` flag.